27 Misconduct, Discrimination, and Harassment Based on Sex Including Pregnancy, Sexual Orientation, and Gender Identity/Expression

 9. The hearing officer/committee shall use a preponderance of the evidence standard when reaching a decision.

-A. In situations that require immediate action due to safety or other concerns, the University will take any reasonable administrative action, through interim measures, that is appropriate.
-In such situations, the investigator is responsible for implementing the interim measure(s) after consulting with the Title IX Coordinator and the OUC.
-Examples of such interim measures include, but are not limited to:
+A. In situations that require immediate action due to safety or other concerns, the University will take any reasonable administrative action, through supportive measures, that is appropriate.
+In such situations, IE&C is responsible for implementing the supportive measure(s) after consulting with the OUC.
+Examples of such supportive measures include, but are not limited to:

-1. Ensuring that the complainant and respondent do not attend the same classes;
+1. Ensuring, when possible, that the complainant and respondent do not attend the same classes;

 2. Moving the complainant or respondent to a different residence hall or different work spaces;